Raunak24BCE10967/oss-audit-24BCE10967/README.md

 ---

-📖 Usage Guide
+## 📖 Script Description

-Script 1
+### Script 1 — System Identity Report
-Displays system information such as kernel version, user, home directory, uptime, date, and Linux distribution.
+Displays system information such as kernel version, logged-in user, home directory, uptime, date, and Linux distribution.

-Script 2
-Checks whether MySQL is installed and prints basic details along with a short description.

-Script 3
-Displays size, permissions, owner, and group of important system directories.

-Script 4
-Analyzes a log file and counts how many times a keyword (like "error") appears.

-Script 5
-Generates a small open-source manifesto based on user input and saves it to a text file.

 ---

+### Script 2 — FOSS Package Inspector
+Checks whether MySQL is installed on the system, displays package details, and prints a short description using a case statement.

+---

+### Script 3 — Disk and Permission Auditor
+Loops through important system directories and shows their size, permissions, owner, and group details.
+Also checks MySQL configuration directory.

+---

+### Script 4 — Log File Analyzer
+Reads a log file, counts occurrences of a keyword (like "error"), and displays the last few matching lines.

+---

+### Script 5 — Open Source Manifesto Generator
+Takes user input and generates a personalized open-source statement, then saves it to a text file.

+---

-🧪 Example Run
+## 🧪 Example Run

 ./script4.sh /var/log/syslog error

-This command checks how many times the word "error" appears in the system log and prints the last few matching lines.
+This command checks how many times the word "error" appears in the system log and prints the last matching lines.

 ---

-📜 Concepts Used
+## 📜 Concepts Used

 - Variables and command substitution
 - if-else conditions